 Besides all these marriage (which are preferred types), there are also quite a number of marriages outside the group of close kin.
 These happen if there is no suitable mate in one's own kin-group, i.e. if any of the preferred types described above are not possible.
 Among younger people, especially of the educated classes, there is a tendency to seek advantageous marriages outside the kin-group.
 This tendency sometimes causes great sorrow and frustration.
 Cross-cousin marriage and especially the uncle-niece marriage is beginning to be considered as outmoded and a thing to be ashamed of among those groups which have come in contact with the northern Indians and the English-speaking people.
-The proposed unified civil code for all India contemplated the immediate abolition of the custom of of marriage had not taken place.
+The proposed unified civil code for all India contemplated the immediate abolition of the custom of uncleniece marriage and an eventual abolition of the cousin marriage so prevalent in south India.
+None of the reasons advanced for this arbitrary judgement was worth serious consideration.
+In spite of this latest attempt on the part of the north to impose its social mores on the south, all types of marriages described above are so frequent that hardly a single large family where either the one or the other type of marriage had not taken place.
 In the south, there is a definite bias for marriage within a very small kin-group just outside of the immediate primary family.
 The only rule for southern marriages is clan-exogamy and no type of marriage discussed above infringes this rule.
 There are however certain types which, though conforming to the principle of clan-exogamy, are not allowed and where the prohibition seems to be based on some other considerations.
 The following are illustrations of such taboos.

 - 1. A man can marry his elder sister's daughter but is not allowed (except among Brahmins) to marry his younger sister's daughter. - 2.
 Though widow-remarriage is practised among almost all castes (except Brahmins), a widow is not allowed to marry either the elder or the younger brother (real or classificatory) of her husband.
 In regions where the Dravidian-speaking population has come in contact with the northern population the taboo is not observed and the marriage of a widow to her husband's younger brother is allowed, but elsewhere, especially in the southern areas, namely Tamilnad, Andhra, Karnatak and Kerala, this taboo is general. - 3.
 There seems to be a general taboo against the marriage of a man with his mother's sister's daughter even if she belongs to a clan different from his own, though some informants averred that such a marriage can take place if the ballis exogamous kin-groups of the cousins are different. - 4.
-The complicated kinship relations arising in a family owing to maternal uncleniece marriage and cross-cousin marriage, sometimes result in two people being related to each other in more ways than one.
+The complicated kinship relations arising in a family owing to maternal uncle-niece marriage and cross-cousin marriage, sometimes result in two people being related to each other in more ways than one.
 There may be one relationship where a marriage would be ordinarily forbidden, while from another angle the relationship may be one in which a marriage usually does take place.
-People seem to act according to convenience and the circumstances of a family in such cases northern and southern usuages.
-Among both people there is a taboo against a man's marriage with his wife's elder sister.
+People seem to act according to convenience and the circumstances of a family in such cases.